markdown-extended/manifest/mde-manifest.md

 -   a string all lower-case
 -   containing *letters* `[a-z]`, *digits* `[0-9]`, *hyphens* `-`, *underscores* `_`, *colons* `:` and *periods* `.`

-These rules MUST be applied when constructing an automatic ID AND when a user defined ID occurs [§§](#D6).
-When a writer specify an ID "by hand", parser MUST take that ID instead of creating an automatic one, but the ID MUST be transformed to follow above specifications if it is not the case.
+These rules MUST be applied when constructing an automatic *ID* AND when a user defined *ID* occurs ([§§](#D6)).
+When a writer specify an *ID* "by hand", parser MUST take that *ID* instead of creating an automatic one, but the *ID* MUST be transformed to follow above specifications if it is not the case.

 **Example:** The example below is given as a demonstration.
 The final "slugify" process is NOT part of these specifications: